magento/devdocs/guides/v2.1/ui-components/form_secondary/ui_fields_checkbox.md

 ### Example 4: Checkbox UI component as a part of a radio button set {#checkbox_set}

 In this case you need to handle form elements that belong to different parts of the form UI component.
-To do this, you need to configure the checkbox components as follows:
+To do this, you need to configure the Checkbox UI components as follows:

 - To ensure the radio set look and feel, in the checkboxes configurations, setup `prefer = radio`.
 - To handle the `initialValue`, setup `value`.
-- To ensure the collaborative work of all radio components, set the same value for the `dataScope` option of all checkbox components.
+- To ensure the collaborative work of all radio components, set the same value for the `dataScope` option of all Checkbox UI components.

 Example: